codurance/site/_posts/2017-11-09-lambda-calculus.md

   <span class="formula highlighted">&lambda;xy.yx</span></br>
   <span class="tabbed-4 formula-explanation">This function contains one head with two parameters.
 We could split the head in two.</span></br>
   <span class="formula highlighted">&lambda;x.&lambda;y.yx</span> or <span class="formula highlighted">&lambda;x.(&lambda;y.yx)</span></br>
-  <span class="tabbed-4 formula-explanation">Now we have a function with one parameter, and its body contains another function with one parameter (the second parameter in the original head).
+  <span class="tabbed-4 formula-explanation">Now we have a function with one parameter, and its body contains another function with one parameter (the second parameter, <span class="formula highlighted">y</span>, in the original head).
 When reducing this expression, <span class="formula highlighted">y</span> will be bound and substituted as usual, and <span class="formula highlighted">x</span> will be bound and substituted before reducing the nested function.</span>
 </p>

 This simple idea is called *currying*.